pawel-kncck/v-sheet/docs/architecture/03-ui-components.md

 ## Component Overview

-The UI layer consists of five primary components, each with a single, well-defined responsibility:
+The UI layer consists of six primary components, each with a single, well-defined responsibility:

 ```
 ┌─────────────────────────────────────────────────────────┐